athifjey/CampaignDashboard/README.md

 # CampaignDashboard

 A React.js app built for viewing different campaigns and filter them based on Date and campaign name.
 The campaigns can also be added dynamically.

 In the project directory, you can run:

-### 'yarn install'
+### yarn install

 to add the dependencies.